A Double-blind Study Evaluating the Efficacy, Safety, and Tolerability of Zorevunersen in Patients With Dravet Syndrome

 Zorevunersen is designed to upregulate Nav1.1 protein expression from the nonmutant (wild-type) copy of the SCN1A gene to restore physiological Nav1.1 levels.
 Nav1.1 levels are reduced in people with Dravet syndrome.

 This is a global, multicenter, randomized, double-blind, sham-controlled, parallel group Phase 3 study to assess the efficacy, safety, and tolerability of zorevunersen in patients with Dravet syndrome.
 The study duration and endpoints are designed to evaluate the potential of zorevunersen for disease modification.
+The study consists of two parts, Treatment Period 1 and Treatment Period 2.
+The primary and secondary endpoints will be assessed at the conclusion of Treatment Period 1.
+These endpoints will be assessed again at the end of Treatment Period 2.
 The primary endpoint is the change from baseline in major motor seizure frequency.
 Secondary endpoints include the change in behavior and cognition, clinical status, and health-related quality of life in patients with Dravet syndrome.

 Patients will have the opportunity to enroll in an open label extension study and receive zorevunersen if they meet eligibility criteria at the end of the study.